How navigators, CAC counselors and agents differ:

 For health insurance purposes, independent agents and brokers are virtually the same thing, although brokers may represent more carriers or offer different types of insurance products.

 Brokers who are certified by the exchange are able to show clients plans both on- and off-exchange, and can explain the pros and cons of each.
-But the number of brokers who choose to work with the exchanges has declined over the last few years, generally as a result of reduced or eliminated broker commissions for individual market enrollments (this trend had begun to reverse in some areas as of 2019; as more insurers become profitable in the individual market, they’re beginning to reinstate broker commissions that had previously been eliminated, or boost commissions that had been reduced when the insurers were facing a non-profitable individual market segment).
+But the number of brokers who choose to work with the exchanges has declined since 2014, generally as a result of reduced or eliminated broker commissions for individual market enrollments (this trend began to reverse in many areas as of 2019; as more insurers become profitable in the individual market, they’re beginning to reinstate broker commissions that had previously been eliminated, or boost commissions that had been reduced when the insurers were facing a non-profitable individual market segment).

 The number of brokers working with the exchanges dropped by almost 25 percent in 2018, but the total number of broker-facilitated enrollments dropped only slightly.
 This indicates that the high-volume brokers are continuing to work with the exchanges and/or individual market coverage, while lower-volume brokers are opting out.
 So it’s likely that you’ll be able to find a broker in your state who will assist you, but it might not be the local mom-and-pop brokerage in your town.